Problems at the polls? Here's where voting rights advocates see trouble

 Civil rights groups sued Georgia Secretary of State Brian Kemp, the Republican candidate in the state's hotly contested gubernatorial race and the state's top elections official, over the exact match policy.
 A federal judge also barred Georgia officials from tossing absentee ballots where the voter's signature doesn’t match exactly.
 Voters must be given a chance to rectify the discrepancy, a judge said.

-The Brennan Center also notes that Florida, Georgia, and North Carolina are purging voters aggressively, raising concerns that eligible voters could be accidentally purged.
+West Virginia, Florida, Georgia, and North Carolina are purging voters aggressively, the Brennan Center has reported, raising concerns that eligible voters could be accidentally purged.
 While purging out-of-date registrations from the polls is a normal part of election administration, voting rights advocates say purges must be done precisely.

+West Virginia's secretary of state announced in September that it had purged more than 100,000 voters from its voter rolls, which now has 1.27 million voters.

 Purged voters given the right to vote in Ohio